bazelbuild/skydoc/site/docs/skydoc_deprecation.md

 ### Different Starlark Rule

-Stardoc uses a different Starlark rule Skydoc with different attributes.
+Stardoc uses a different Starlark rule than Skydoc with different attributes.

 See [Generating Documentation](https://skydoc.bazel.build/docs/generating_stardoc.html) for a tutorial on using the new rule, and the